eth-brownie/brownie/docs/deploy.rst

     brownie deploy [script]

 Deployment scripts are stored in the ``deploy/`` folder.
-Each deployment script should contain a single function named ``deploy()`` that takes no arguments.
+Each deployment script should contain a single method named ``deploy`` that takes no arguments.
 A deployment script will look something like this:

 .. literalinclude:: ../projects/token/deployments/token.py
     :linenos: